 Why overpay your mortgage?

-Choosing to pay more towards your mortgage could save you thousands of pounds in interest charges and reduce your mortgage term, which can be particularly useful when mortgage rates are rising.
+Choosing to pay more towards your mortgage could save you thousands of pounds in interest charges and reduce your mortgage term.
 You may also want to overpay to reduce your outstanding balance so that you own your home outright more quickly, giving you greater financial security.

 For example, let’s say you pay £1,591 a month for a £150,000 repayment mortgage with 10 years left to run on a 5% fixed rate.
 If you paid £10,000 off your mortgage balance with a savings lump sum and continued to make the same monthly payments, this would reduce your mortgage term by three years and save you £22,185 in interest.

-Despite fixed rates falling slightly in recent months, they remain significantly higher than they were, with two year fixed rates currently at around 6%.
-The average standard variable rate (SVR) meanwhile, which is the rate you normally automatically roll onto when your mortgage deal ends, has soared from 5.17% in August 2022 to 8.54% in April 2024, so overpaying your mortgage may particularly appeal at present.
+Despite fixed rates falling slightly in recent months, they remain significantly higher than they were, with average two year fixed rates currently at around 5.52.
+The average standard variable rate (SVR) meanwhile, which is the rate you normally automatically roll onto when your mortgage deal ends, has soared from 5.17% in August 2022 to 7.85% in December 2024, so overpaying your mortgage may particularly appeal at present.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.